fre5h/DoctrineEnumBundle/README.md

 * `PF` - Power Forward
 * `C`  - Center

-Create class for new ENUM type `BasketballPositionType`:
+Create a class for new ENUM type `BasketballPositionType`:

 ```php
 <?php